apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>monitoringInterval specifies interval of monitoring, no monitor if set to 0</p>
+<p>Defines the frequency at which monitoring occurs.
+If set to 0, monitoring is disabled.</p>
 </td>
 </tr>
 </tbody>